 1. Gather materials for each group of 4 students to use to make two models.

 2. Have students complete the Design and Explain parts of the lab sheet.
 They’ll draw a quick model to show how landslides change Earth quickly based on what they already know about these fast Earth changes.
 In the Explain portion of the lab sheet, students will tell what the model landslide will do and what they expect to happen in this landslide science experiment.

 3. Stack wadded newspaper in half of the bin to form a slope.

 4. Cover the newspaper with dirt or potting soil.
-I have found that dirt usually works best.
+I have found that dirt usually works best because it is more absorbant than potting soil.
 Press firmly to flatten the top area and form a slope.
 Then, place the house on the flat area at the top of the slope.

 5. Repeat the previous steps in the second bin.
 This time, add plants on the sloped area.
 Students will test both to see if plants slow or prevent a landslide.